illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 ### Coffman Conditions Cont.

-Mutual Exclusion: no two processes can hold the same resources at the same time
+Mutual Exclusion: no two processes can hold the same resource at the same time

-Hold and Wait: Once a resources is obtained, process holds it until finished
+Hold and Wait: Once a resource is obtained, process holds it until finished

 No pre-emption: Nothing can make a process give up a resource